dlee131/TheGOAT/README.md

 ## Implementation Timeline

 1. Friday Afternoon and Weekend
-- Set up the project, download webpack, learn and implement the resources from the Chart.js library to add charts/graphs
+- Set up the project, download webpack, learn and implement the resources from the Chart.js library to add charts/graphs.
+Work on HTML, get header and icons to later click on for interaction.

 2. Monday
 - Use Chart.js to create dynamic barcharts for the statistics of the players